SOAR Intake (first 30 days)

 Submit Medical Evidence (weeks following filing)

-- One of two adjudicators from the Bureau of Disability Determination (Ann or Suzanne) will send a fax cover sheet requesting medical evidence.
+- A SOAR adjudicator from the Bureau of Disability Determination (BDD) will send a fax cover sheet requesting medical evidence.

 - Using the cover sheet, submit ALL collected treatment records, function letter(s), Adult Function Report (SSA-3373) and any other supporting documentation.

-- If Ann or Suzanne need additional materials, they will be in contact.
+- If the SOAR Adjudicator needs additional materials, they will be in contact.

 - Feel free to reach out to HAP at this point for the finer points of how to proceed with the best chance of success.